AlignedRead

 time.

-class object has a weights
+If the AlignedRead class object has a weights column in

-column is used as the
+its alignData slot, this weights column is used as the

 data to aggregate over.

-vignette for more information.
+Genominator vignette for more information.

-See also ExpData-class
+See also ExpData-class,

-AlignedRead-class
+AlignedRead-class and readAligned.

 ## Not run: